Documentation Index

 - Custom parameters

-Best for: Internal MCPs not in the catalog.Fill Basic Information
+Best for: Internal or one-off MCP servers that are not already available in Runlayer.Fill Basic Information

 - Name: Descriptive name (e.g., “Company Knowledge Base MCP”)

-- Description: What this MCP does in 1-2 sentences
+- Description: What this connector does in 1-2 sentences

 - Category: Choose the appropriate category